-RIGHTSRadio.com features hotel security in the aftermath of the hotel attacks in India.
+RIGHTSRadio.com features hotel security in the aftermath of the Taj Mahal Palace Hotel attacks in India.
 What will it take to improve hotel security?

 TOPIC: US Hotel Security.
 Are You Safe?
 If you’re planning a vacation or any type of travel that involves a hotel, don’t miss my interview with the Rittenhouse Hotel Vice President and General Manager, David G. Benton.